-For dates of service beginning September 1, 2009 through December 31, [2021] 2022, for freestanding Diagnostic and Treatment Center (D&TC) and ambulatory surgery center services, the operating component of rates will be reimbursed using a methodology that is prospective and associated with resource utilization to ensure that ambulatory services are economically and efficiently provided.
+For dates of service beginning December 1, 2008, for hospital outpatient clinic and ambulatory surgery services, and beginning January 1, 2009, for emergency department services, through December 31, [2021] 2022, the operating component of rates for hospital based outpatient services will be reimbursed using a methodology that is prospective and associated with resource utilization to ensure that ambulatory services are economically and efficiently provided.
 The methodology is based upon the Ambulatory Patient Group (APG) classification and reimbursement system.
 This methodology incorporates payments for the separate covered Medicaid benefits in accordance with the payment methods for these services.
 Reimbursement for the capital component of these rates will be made as an add-on to the operating component as described in the APG Rate Computation section.